What Buyers Look For In a Home

 Entertaining: They will picture their family and friends visiting, have they got the space, is there some outdoor living.

 Efficiency: A top priority for many buyers is the energy efficiency of the home, insulation, how are the windows, have the furnaces been maintained, and is the home energy-star rated.

 Location: Will the home work for them as the kids grow up, school location as well as the homes location can be a big plus or minus.

 Road access: How hard or easy will it be to get to work, and what is the travel time at both busy times of the day.

 Ninety percent of buyers are looking for a linen closet in their bathrooms to help keep towels and toiletries organized.
 Garage space for storage of bikes, lawn care and sports equipment is high on their wish list.
 A walk-in pantry in the kitchen is considered desirable by 85% of respondents.

-When buying or selling a home there are many features to consider as being on the tops of the minds of homebuyers.
-Remember we are here to help !
-Stu 403-850-0669 Lora 403-512-1316
+When buying or selling a home there are many features to consider as being " Top of Mind" of homebuyers.
+Remember we are here to help!
+Text or Call Stu: 403-850-0669.